 Please see the following summary regarding OSU-OKC's participation in providing financial assistance to students through the Coronavirus Aid, Relief and Economic Security (CARES) Act:

--OSU-OKC received $1,150,415 in Emergency Financial Aid Grants for students.
-All funds were distributed to a total of 2,106 students from May 8, 2020, to July 8, 2020.
+- OSU-OKC received $1,150,415 in Emergency Financial Aid Grants for students.
+The total number of potentially eligible students was 2,337.
+Of those, all funds were distributed to a total of 2,106 students from May 8, 2020, to July 8, 2020.
 Award amounts were based on students' eligibility status and varied by term.

 Online Student Services